CanSanliturk/AnalysisEngine/README.md

 * Modal analysis can be executed on created structural model.

+* Implicit Newmark-Beta Algorithm can be called for dynamic analysis of structures with both time and space varying loads.

 Future Development
 --------------------
-* Newmark-Beta algorithm will be implemented for dynamic analysis.

 * Material and geometrical nonlinearities will be considered.

 Solver